mootw/snout-scout/readme.md

 # technical philosophy
-- devices will get faster
 - internet connection is assumed; and at >= 50KB/s and will only get faster in the future
-- use gzip and other web compression technology
+- use standardized technologies like Cbor for stability and portability. take advantage of novel techniques where value can be added
 - dont complicate the schema by simplifying key names to "save bandwidth", or reduce normalization for a "micro-optimization".
-- the schema should be as humanly readable as possible (and easy work with)
+- data should be easy to work with, import and export
-- there is minimal need to optimize data loading other than chunking each change (splitting assets away to load optimistically; this creates a more ambiguous state. this may change in the future)

 # how TBA is used